 Factor 1: Enhancing Productivity

 A business transitioning to remote work must maintain its profits in the process, and at the end of the day that means maintaining productivity.
 For many, this is happening organically.
 According to a survey of 10,000 employees conducted by the Becker Friedman Institute for Economics, employees reported they were “just as productive working from home compared to working in the office.”
 In fact, 30% of respondents reported being more productive working from home.
-Add that to the estimated 9 billion aggregate hours of commuting time saved between March 2020 and September 2020, and that’s quite a time savings!
+Add that to the estimated 9 billion aggregate hours of commuting time saved between March 2020 and September 2020, and that’s quite a time saving!
 Time that usually goes back into working for the company.